Home / Focused Guides / All Kinds of Kids Guide / Women We Admire: Aimee Rubin of Game On State

 Through her work with the Circle of Giving charity, Aimee learned about a prime storefront space that was available on State Street.
 It was right in the heart of Media’s shopping district.
 One day, her husband Eric, who had loved going to arcades down the shore as a kid, said he had an idea.
 “What if we opened an arcade in that retail space on State Street and hired customized and supported employees?”

-“That’s when the lightbulb went off!” says Aimee.
+“That’s when the lightbulb went off!”
+Aimee said.
 “He always wanted to open an arcade and I wanted to help people.”

 What’s more, they both agreed that although Media had a lively and walkable downtown, there really wasn’t that much for kids and teens to do.
 They felt that bringing “the nostalgic feel of arcades to Media,” would be a welcome addition to the town.

-“We create jobs for individuals based on what they CAN do, not what they can’t do,” explains Aimee.
-And there are a lot of tasks that her disabled employees can do at Game on State.
-They greet customers, create candy boxes, and fill the candy bags, which need to be weighed, sealed, and labeled.
+“We create jobs for individuals based on what they can do, not what they can’t do,” Aimee said.
+There are a lot of tasks that her disabled employees can do at Game On State.
+Employees greet customers, create candy boxes, and fill the candy bags, which need to be weighed, sealed, and labeled.

 When kids and adults come into the arcade and browse the candy, they interact with Pedro and other disabled employees.
 It helps everyone become more accustomed to seeing disabled persons with an active role in the community.
 And that’s good for everybody.